Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 no valid image on the sd card.

 The green LED shows the current state.
-If on startup the red LED is off and the green LED does not turn on, Linux couldn't start booting.
-During boottime the green LED turns on.
+If on startup the red LED is off and the green LED does not turn on, Linux couldn't boot properly.
+During boot-time the green LED turns on.
 After the RED Brick has booted up and all of the services are available the green led starts showing a heartbeat.

+To summarize, a proper boot up of the RED Brick will result in the following
+sequence:

+1. Blue and red on, green off (power on).
+2. Red turns off (U-Boot loaded).
+3. Green turns on (Linux boots).
+4. Green starts heartbeat (Linux booted successfully and all services available).

-You can change the function of the green and red LED after bootup to `show cpu or sd card usage <TODO>`__ instead of a heartbeat.
+You can change the function of the green and red LED.
+They can also `show cpu or sd card usage <red_brick_brick_settings_brickd>`__ instead of a heartbeat.

 .. _red_brick_micro_sd_card_slot: